itascaconsulting/cam/README.md

   handled correctly and the client (the Itasca software) leaves the network.
 - If there is an error in the outer wrapper it can be difficult to debug.
+- It would be better to use Jinja2 for the templating, in some cases the format string method used to put values into the case file can go wrong if you have a dictionary literal `{}` in your case file.

 ## Security

 A publicly readable AWS key set is created to allow the necessary operation.
 Permissions are restricted to only the needed operations but a malicious person could interfere with the system.
 The data file